Timothy King, executive director, functional service partnerships, explains how mixing models ensures outsourcing needs.

 Clients often ask us: “Which is the best model?”
 In the past, the answer tended to be “Whatever you prefer” or, perhaps, whatever the salesperson talking to the client that day happened to be selling.
 And, historically, pharmaceutical and biotech clients tended to pick a model and stick with it.
 In the past, once a model was selected—everything done internally, everything outsourced or a hodgepodge of contractors—that model performed everything for a clinical study.

 With each passing year, more of PPD’s clients, from large pharma to biotech, are choosing mixed or hybrid models across their portfolio of drugs or devices in development.
 With this approach, incorporating pieces and parts of FSP and FSO in a bespoke manner, PPD is driving quality, better cost controls, better efficiencies and faster delivery.
-Moreover, PPD works without clients to evolve the model over time.
+Moreover, PPD works with clients to evolve the model over time.

 For example, a very small client may just need a few full-time employees (staff augmentation) until they are ready to completely outsource a whole trial or trials.
 A client who has recently insourced their first oncology compound but does not have much internal oncology expertise may start off with FSO but then move to FSP as their internal expertise grows.